-Participatory Approach: Building community consensus to secure land, where required, for ensuring construction of the link roads.
+Participatory Approach: Building community consensus to secure land, where required, for ensuring construction of the water supply scheme components.
 Local self-governments as well as the communities will be involved in developing a consensus to resolve issues of encroachments or infringement, if any.